anyaevostinar/anyaevostinar.github.io/classes/201-f21/HW3.md

 You should implement these steps in `getSolution()`.
 As you are working on implementing these steps, you should definitely create new methods in `Maze.java` that are called within `getSolution()` to make the method shorter and easier to read.
+You should also test your code frequently to make sure that small pieces are working as you expect.

 You may encounter an infinite while loop when you try to run your code for the first time (where the program just keeps running and doesn't stop).
 A helpful debugging approach is to temporarily add a `count` variable that cuts the while loop off after a reasonable number of steps based on your maze and put in print statements to track through what your code is doing and find where it is getting stuck.